All Injuries All The Time

 At Legler, Murphy & Battaglia, LLP, we will help determine who is at fault and what steps need to be taken next so you can get back to your life again and heal.
 Our personal injury attorneys can help you navigate your claim.

-Common Negligent Security Scenarios
+What Are Common Negligent Security Scenarios?

 Negligent security can take many forms, depending on the property and situation.
 Some common scenarios include: